 According to Ilesha Haywood, from the Paramedical Skin Clinic, such treatments can achieve similar results to Botox or dermal fillers without leaving the face unable to express emotions.

 ''We have a lot of celebrities who come into the clinic, including a lot of TV presenters, and the thing they like about this treatment is that they are getting the same results they'd get if they had Botox or dermal fillers but they don't look like they've had any work done because they can still move their face,'' says Ms Haywood.

-Associate Professor Greg Goodman, from the Dermatology Institute of Victoria, is sceptical about some anti-ageing procedures.
-But he says treatments such as Jet Peel, intense pulse light (IPL), which works to regenerate collagen and reduce discolouration, and microdermabrasion, which removes layers of dead skin cells, can be an effective alternative for those opposed to more invasive procedures such as Botox, dermal fillers or cosmetic surgery.
+Associate Professor Greg Goodman, from the Dermatology Institute of Victoria, is skeptical about some anti-ageing procedures.
+But he says treatments such as Jet Peel, intense pulse light (IPL), which works to regenerate collagen and reduce discoloration, and microdermabrasion, which removes layers of dead skin cells, can be an effective alternative for those opposed to more invasive procedures such as Botox, dermal fillers or cosmetic surgery.